nachocaru/xaprb.com/content/blog/2007-09-20-mysql-toolkit-version-896-released.md

    0s [  0.17s,  0.03s,  0.01s ]
    0s [  0.17s,  0.03s,  0.01s ]</pre>

-(of course, I couldn&#8217;t resist making that configurable, so you can specify your own time windows).
+(of course, I couldn't resist making that configurable, so you can specify your own time windows).

 You can also run it as a daemon.
 Running the update process as a daemon is intuitive.
-Running the monitoring process isn&#8217;t quite as obvious, because a daemon should re-open STDOUT to /dev/null.
-What you can do is give it the &#8211;file argument and it&#8217;ll keep a file current with the most recent line of output, which you can check anytime you want to see how your slave has been doing over the last X time windows.
+Running the monitoring process isn't quite as obvious, because a daemon should re-open STDOUT to /dev/null.
+What you can do is give it the &#8211;file argument and it'll keep a file current with the most recent line of output, which you can check anytime you want to see how your slave has been doing over the last X time windows.

 ### Changelog

-Here&#8217;s a changelog for the other tools I updated in this release:
+Here's a changelog for the other tools I updated in this release:

 <pre>Changelog for mysql-deadlock-logger: